Asian American churches plan acts beyond prayer for healing

 Kevin Park, an associate pastor at Korean Central Presbyterian Church, said not only Asian Americans but the whole country needs to speak out against the violence, racism and “more subtle marginalization” that have been suffered for generations.

-“There’s opportunities among faith communities that we need to stand up together and reach out to communities that are hurting, not only Asian-American communities but other communities of color,” he said.
+“There’s opportunities among faith communities that we need to stand up together and reach out to communities that are hurting, not only Asian American communities but other communities of color,” he said.

 “And I think there needs to be kind of this movement toward solidarity. … We’re all in this together.”